Cheris Kramarae

-Cheris Kramarae is a scholar in the area of women's studies and communication, with her research primarily focusing on gender, language and communication, technology, and education.
+Cheris Kramarae (previously known as Cheris Kramer) is a scholar in the area of women's studies and communication, with her research primarily focusing on gender, language and communication, technology, and education.
 She is mostly known for her contributions to muted group theory, as well as A Feminist Dictionary, in which she was a co-author.

 Early life and education

-Karmarae received a B.S. from South Dakota State University, an M.A. from Ohio University and, in 1975, a Ph.D. in communication and social linguistics from University of Illinois, Urbana-Champaign.
+Kramarae received a B.S. from South Dakota State University, an M.A. from Ohio University and, in 1975, a Ph.D. in communication and social linguistics from University of Illinois, Urbana-Champaign.
 She is currently a visiting professor at the Center for the Study of Women in Society at the University of Oregon, as well as a professor emerita in communication and gender studies at the University of Illinois, Urbana-Champaign.

 Teaching career

 Upon completing her doctorate, Kramarae accepted a position in 1978 at the University of Illinois Urbana as an associate professor, teaching speech communication through 1985.
 In 1988, she moved on to the University of Oregon, where she was the acting director for the Center for the Study of Women in Society.

 From 1991 to 1996, Kramarae was at the University of Illinois, where she was the co-founder and co-organizer of the Women, Information Technology & Scholarship (WITS) Center for Advanced Study.
 She was also the director of the Women's Studies program at the University of Illinois, beginning in 1993, as well as Jubilee Professor or Liberal Arts & Social Sciences at the University of Illinois.

 She is currently a visiting professor for the Center for the Study of Women in Society, at the University of Oregon, where she has been since 1996.

 She worked as the International Dean at the Women's University in Germany.